nawhi/nickwhite.cc/src/content/blog/beginners-guide-to-ads-on-the-internet.md

 ### Searches that the internet is pretty good for, with some caveats

-_"Best way to clean sick off a carpet"_<br/>
+_"Best way to clean a wine stain off a carpet"_<br/>
 _"Restaurant nearby open now"_

-These will probably get you to a solution, but you may have to trawl through a lot of crap (e.g. "You can't possibly clean sick off a carpet... call Carpet Cleaning 101 for a free quote!"), and you may not end up with the best solution (e.g. a restaurant that spends more time updating their opening hours than cooking nice food).
+These will probably get you to a solution, but you may have to trawl through a lot of sales pitches ("You can't possibly clean a wine stain off a carpet _yourself_... call Carpet Cleaning 101 for a free quote!"), and you may not end up with the best solution (e.g. a restaurant that spends more time updating their opening hours than cooking nice food).

 ### Searches that the internet is terrible for